 Moreover, it's a big old love letter to the Jon Pertwee era, with the Doctor effectively stranded on Earth for the duration of the mystery and having to liaise with UNIT, now headed up by the Bridgadier's daughter, Kate Stewart, played by Jemma Redgrave.
 A version of this character appeared in Reeltime Pictures' 1995 fan-film Downtime, but the NuWho iteration never feels like a fan-serving link to the past, thanks to the great foundation laid down for her by Chibnall.

-There are also a fair few cracking scenes between the Doctor and Amy too- the story is about an adventure that's longer than either of them are used to and it allows time for them to have a scene in which they properly talk about and confront their feelings for one another ahead of the imminent cataclysm, without ever slowing the episode down.
+There are also a fair few cracking scenes between the Doctor and Amy.
+The story is about an adventure that's longer than either of them are used to and it allows time for them to have a scene in which they properly talk about and confront their feelings for one another ahead of the imminent cataclysm, without ever slowing the episode down.
 This is the kind of thing that the so-called blockbuster season was missing in the main and it proves vital.

-Despite a rushed conclusion to the main plot, involving weird faces and fairytale monsters, this stands as Chibnall's best work for the series thus far, taking a threat to which only Doctor Who can do justice and using it as the jumping-off point for the most characterful instalment of Amy and Rory's farewell mini-series.
-As fate would have it, the final image of the Doctor, Amy and Rory entering the TARDIS in the garden was the last shot that Gillan and Darvill filmed as regulars and as a lead-in to their last episode proper, it's an appropriately bittersweet ending.
+Despite a rushed conclusion to the main plot, involving weird faces and fairytale monsters, this stands as Chibnall's best work for the series thus far, taking a threat to which only Doctor Who can do justice and using it as the jumping-off point for the most characterful installment of Amy and Rory's farewell mini-series.
+As fate would have it, the final image of the Doctor, Amy, and Rory entering the TARDIS in the garden was the last shot that Gillan and Darvill filmed as regulars and as a lead-in to their last episode proper.
+It's an appropriately bittersweet ending.